apparena/apparena-widget-generator/generators/app/templates/README.md

 `yarn run aa:config:replace` to build a widget main js file and replace your config values with the values inside of `build/apparena/config.json`

+## TODO

+1. Which API is available (resize, close, sendDataToCluster, ... )
+2. How to use the build scripts.
+Short description what they do and how to use them.